minima-global/minidocs/docs/about/tokendistribution.md

 The exchange tradable liquidity of Minima coins will only be via Wrapped Minima ($WMINIMA) at the Token Generation Event (TGE).

-Prior to launching Native Minima on exchanges in Q3/Q4 2023, Native Minima ($MINIMA) will be tradable peer-2-peer for ETH or any ERC-20 token via the MiniSwap MiniDapp that will be available soon.
+Prior to launching Native Minima on exchanges in Q3/Q4 2024, Native Minima ($MINIMA) will be tradable peer-to-peer for ETH or any ERC-20 token via the MiniSwap MiniDapp that is available.

 The following pie chart demonstrates that only 9.81% (98,100,000 coins) of the Total Circulating Supply of Minima coins will be available on exchanges at TGE as $WMINIMA: